ecavalcanti/nestjs-monorepo/README.md

 ## Description

-This repository shows a basic [Nest](https://github.com/nestjs/nest) monorepo project to create REST and GraphQL APIs that shares the same business logic.
+This repository shows a simple [NestJS](https://github.com/nestjs/nest) monorepo project to create REST and GraphQL APIs that shares the same business logic.

 ## Requirements
 - Docker